 - Pre-configured systems.
 To free the team’s time to assist scientists with their computational challenges we are moving, where possible, to pre-configured hardware systems rather than building them by hand.
 An example area where we are following this approach is in Lustre parallel filesystems.
 This becomes as easier as these technologies gradually become more mature and mainstream.

 - Collaboration.
-We are actively involved in the Global Alliance for Genomics and Health, the Pan-cancer project, and eMedLab, all of which are building infrastructures for the sharing and collaborative analysis of large volumes of data.
+We are actively involved in the Global Alliance for Genomics and Health, Health Data Research UK, the Pan-cancer project, and other projects building infrastructures for the sharing and collaborative analysis of large volumes of data.

-During my previous role creating and leading the Infrastructure Management Team, I focussed on a number of areas:
+During his previous role creating and leading the Infrastructure Management Team, he focussed on a number of areas:

 - Server virtualisation and consolidation.
-Our previous strategy of buying traditional highly available server pairs for providing services was replaced with a virtualisation strategy, going from zero ro more than 1000 virtual machines in the course of a couple of years.
-Virtualisation is now moving from this established base towards use in computational and data sharing areas.
+The previous strategy of buying traditional highly available server pairs for providing services was replaced with a virtualisation strategy, going from zero to more than 1000 virtual machines in the course of a couple of years.
+Virtualisation has now expanded from this established base towards use in computational and data sharing areas.

 - Automation.
 Configuration management of our Linux and Windows estates to minimise the effort in administering thousands of machines.

-In the Informatics Systems Group, I was an enthusiastic early adopter of blade server technology, deploying our first blade cluster in 2002, squeezing a then-un-precedented 768 cores into just two 19" racks.
+In the Informatics Support Group, he was an enthusiastic early adopter of blade server technology, deploying our first blade cluster in 2002, squeezing a then-un-precedented 768 cores into just two 19″ racks.